eswann/bootsy/README.md

 with any functional library out there!
 We play just fine with Ramda, Lodash, etc...

 #### Curry
-Creates a curried function from a "regular" function.
+Bootsy has the tastiest curry!
+Why?
+Curry automatically detects and performs a [Curry Merge](#curry-merge) if the function matches the Curry Merge pattern, so you can just curry all the things!

 Curried functions return a new function until all expected arguments are provided.
 In our case, "curry" and "partial" are the same, meaning curry can also accept initial parameters as part of the call to curry.
 ```javascript